open-telemetry/opentelemetry-collector-contrib/receiver/awsxrayreceiver/README.md

 Default: `0.0.0.0:2000`

+The `component.UseLocalHostAsDefaultHost` feature gate changes this to localhost:2000.
+This will become the default in a future release.

 ### proxy_address (Optional)
 Defines the proxy address that the local TCP server forwards HTTP requests to AWS X-Ray backend through.
 If left unconfigured, requests will be sent directly.